 5.1 Members and the Clerk may use SMS for official communications only if in accord with all Council policies.

-6.0 Video Conferencing (e.g. Skype/Zoom)
+6.0 Video Conferencing (e.g. Zoom)

 6.1 All Council policies apply to the use of video conferencing and the recordings of meetings.